AArnott/StaticPGO_Example/README.md

 *  The **latest** daily build of .NET 6.0 from [here](https://github.com/dotnet/installer/blob/main/README.md#installers-and-binaries) (should be at least 7/25/2021)
 *  `dotnet tool install --global dotnet-pgo` tool.
 See [dotnet-pgo.md](https://github.com/dotnet/runtime/blob/main/docs/design/features/dotnet-pgo.md)

-## Usage
+## How to run the sample
-First, we need to build a special version of our app and have a test run:
+First, we need to build a special version of our sample and run it in order to collect a profile:
 ```ps1
 dotnet publish -c Release -r win-x64 /p:CollectMibc=true # or linux-x64, osx-arm64, etc..
 ```
 The console app has a special msbuild [task](https://github.com/EgorBo/StaticPGO_Example/blob/c1ba286cc4e63734ab7c0b3f81349948d39427f2/App.csproj#L29-L53) to do that job.
-Basically, it runs a fully instrumented build, collect traces, convert them to a special format (*.mibc) that we can use to optimize our app:
+Basically, it runs a fully instrumented build, collect traces, convert them to a special format (*.mibc) that we can use to optimize our app.
+Now we can re-publish the app using the PGO data we collected:

 ```ps1
 dotnet publish -c Release -r win-x64 /p:PgoData=pgo.mibc
 ```

-Now compare the performance results after PGO with simple `dotnet run -c Release`.
+Let's compare performance for StaticPGO, DynamicPGO and Default modes:

-## Results
+## Performance results
 1) Normal run `dotnet run -c Release`:
 ```
 Running...